aligirisen/ldapsynchronizerAPI/README.md

 ## Test your connection and credentials.
 ##### /syncapp/test

-## Sync Active Directory server to lider.
+## Sync Active Directory server to openldap.
 ##### /syncapp/sync

 ## Get status of sync operation.